-11.2.1 Location of Retail Shopping Centres
+9.2.111.2.1 Location of Retail Shopping Centres

-1. All new retail shopping centres shall be located on land within business zones, other than the E3 Productivity Support zone.
-Further, the location of any new shopping centre must be consistent with the Centres Hierarchy outlined within this chapter of the DCP.
+1. All new retail shopping centres shall be located on land within business zones, other than the 86 E3 Productivity Support Enterprise Corridor and B7 Business Park-zones.
+Further, the location of any new shopping centre must be consistent with the retail and business Ceentres Hhierarchy strategy outlined within this chapter of the DCP.

-11.2.2 Urban Design / Streetscape Appearance
+9.2.211.2.2 Urban Design / Streetscape Appearance

-- 1. The siting, form, height and external appearance of an enclosed shopping centre should be sympathetic with adjoining buildings in the surrounding retail and business precinct in addition to any abutting or nearby residential dwellings. - 2.
+- The siting, form, height and external appearance of an enclosed shopping centre should be 1. sympathetic with adjoining buildings in the surrounding retail and business precinct in addition to any abutting or nearby residential dwellings. - 2.
 The parapet height of any retail shopping centre building must be consistent with the parapet height of the surrounding streetscape of the locality. - 3.
 Any retail shopping centre should feature highly articulated facades, particularly any facades facing road frontages and any abutting residential area. - 4.
 The horizontal form of any multi-level retail shopping centre should also be broken up vertically, in order to provide visual relief and interest to the development. - 5.
 Any proposed retail shopping centre shall be designed to provide active street frontages for the ground floor level of the building to all street frontages and pedestrian thoroughfare links.

-11.2.3 Pedestrian Linkages
+9.2.311.2.3 Pedestrian Linkages

-- 1. Pedestrian links are required to be provided between the proposed shopping centre and other parts of the retail precinct as well as car parking areas and / or public transport links.
+- Pedestrian links are required to be provided between the proposed shopping centre and other parts 1. of the retail precinct as well as car parking areas and / or public transport links.
 Any pedestrian link must take into account the pedestrian desire lines of the subject retail and business precinct as well as any surrounding residential locality.
 The pedestrian thoroughfare links should also consider the location of any existing or planned public transport facilities such as railway stations, bus stops or taxi stands. - 2.
 Any pedestrian linkage should be designed in a way to provide active retail shop frontages along the pedestrian walkway, wherever possible.
-Pedestrian links should also be sufficiently wide and direct to the surrounding retail and business precinct, to promote pedestrian safety and security. - 3.
-The width for any pedestrian entrance link to an enclosed retail shopping centre should be a minimum of four (4) metres with provision of natural sunlight access into at least 30% of the length of the pedestrian walkway, wherever practicable. - 4.
-All thoroughfares, lifts, travelators, and lobbies shall be designed in accordance with Australian Standard AS1428.2.
+Pedestrian links should also be sufficiently wide and direct to the surrounding retail and business precinct, to promote pedestrian safety and security. - The width for any pedestrian entrance link to an enclosed retail shopping centre should be a 3. minimum of 4 metres with provision of natural sunlight access into at least 30% of the length of the pedestrian walkway, wherever practicable. - All thoroughfares, lifts, travelators, and lobbies shall be designed in accordance with Australian 4.
+Standard AS1428.2.

-11.2.4 Car Parking Facilities
+9.2.411.2.4 Car Parking Facilities